Fibromyalgia Exercise Program Using Pilates

 When you begin your fibromyalgia exercise program, you may have to work through some additional discomfort at first as your body becomes used to more movement, but within weeks Pilates will start to alleviate your symptoms.

 A common symptom of fibromyalgia is fatigue.
-Sometimes exercise with fibromyalgia seems like too much effort.
+Sometimes exercise for fibromyalgia seems like too much effort.
 Though on some days the combination of pain and fatigue may make even walking out to your mailbox feel like an exhausting task, it's crucial to stay as physically active as possible.

-Pilates helps to increase your overall energy levels, so you feel less tired.
+Pilates exercises helps to increase your overall energy levels, so you feel less tired.
 You will find the quality of your sleep begin to improve.
 It is during deep, "restorative" sleep that your body produces the hormones required to repair muscle tissues.

 Pilates also improves your mental health, helping to reduce the anxiety, sadness, and stress that you may experience coping with fibromyalgia.